 Pink Topaz:

-Natural pink topaz is rare and is found mainly in Pakistan and Brazil.
-However, many pink topaz stones are heat treated to enhance the color, as true pink topaz is highly sought after.
+Rare natural pink topaz is mostly sourced in Pakistan and Brazil.
+Because the demand for pink topaz stones is high, most of the stones that are pink topaz have been heat treated to improve the color, and natural pink topaz is extremely rare and highly desirable.

 Mystic Topaz: